DUP: Gavin Robinson elected as DUP deputy leader

 Jonathan Buckley, who represents Upper Bann in the Stormont assembly, was also in the running to replace her.

 Sir Jeffrey Donaldson was re-elected as party leader.
-DUP MPs and assembly members voted at the party headquarters.
+DUP MPs and assembly members voted on Friday at the party headquarters in Belfast.

+Sir Jeffrey thanked colleagues for renewing his mandate and said his focus remained the "restoration of Northern Ireland's place within the United Kingdom".

+"The way forward for unionism must mean less hunting for heretics and more encouragement for converts," he added.

 The DUP is blocking the normal functioning of Stormont's power-sharing government and its legislative assembly as part of a protest against post-Brexit trade rules.